jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 ### Gradient Descent on our synthetic data

-Now we can apply gradient descent to find a maximum likelihood logistic model for the sample data that we generated from the logistic model and reported in @tbl-logistic_data.
+Now we can apply gradient descent to find a maximum likelihood logistic model for the sample data that we generated from the logistic model and reported in @tbl-logistic-data.
 With the probability given as
 $$
 p(x) = \frac{1}{1+e^{-ax-b}}